amykapernick/talks/README.md

 - [x] Add script to create a new talk
 - [ ] Add fragments for new slides/notes components
 - [ ] Add Remark/Rehype plugin to easily add classes to markdown for fragments, etc
-- [ ] Add ability to step through/highlight code snippets
+- [x] Add ability to step through/highlight code snippets
+- [ ] Add step through for split code slides
 - [ ] Custom styling for speaker notes
+- [ ]